ajcashin/budget-gpsdo/README.md

 Although the design uses low cost components, it should translate to a high performance design by using a timer grade GPS module and a higher specification OCXO.
 The software is self calibrating so no changes would be needed.

 Files:
 Main.asm - the software written in PIC assembler.
-Read SettingUpMPLAB.pdf to create the .hex file SettingUpMPLAB.pdf - setting up MPLAB X V5.35 (the last version to support MPASM) Software.pdf - an overview of how the software works GPSDO-2023-02-12_163841.zip - KiCad 6.0 files with schematic and PCB layout Circuit.png - a printout of the schematic from KiCad 6.0 (to save you having to set it up) GPSDOnotesV1.pdf - notes about commissioning and running the GPSDO
+Read SettingUpMPLAB.pdf to create the .hex file.

+SettingUpMPLAB.pdf - setting up MPLAB X V5.35 (the last version to support MPASM).

+Software.pdf - an overview of how the software works.

+GPSDO-2023-02-12_163841.zip - KiCad 6.0 files with schematic and PCB layout

+Circuit.png - a printout of the schematic from KiCad 6.0 (to save you having to set it up)

+GPSDOnotesV1.pdf - notes about commissioning and running the GPSDO

 Notes: The schematic (and therefore the PCB) has a few optional bits.